AI STANDARD

 Chapter Note

 The Knowledge chapter carries the cross-scale dimension of this category's discipline directly and at length.
 "What You Learn to See" walks the Control-Decay mechanics across individual, organizational, and national/civilizational scales with worked examples at each, and articulates the line this category's diagnostic runs on: you are not looking for labels, you are looking for mechanics.
-The instruments-as-triangulation section establishes that no single tool produces the reading; the reading emerges from instruments triangulating across each other, which is the practitioner-side claim this category's tools instantiate.
+The instruments-as-triangulation section establishes that no single tool produces the reading; the reading emerges from instruments triangulating across each other, which is the practice-side claim this category's tools instantiate.